Speedrun-Game-Dev-Pitt-CS1666-Fall-2020/Speedrun/README.md

 # Requirements

-You must be using linux.
+You must be using Linux.

 # Dependencies

 In order for the project to build, you must have your environment configured correctly.

-Linux users will need the default installation of SDL2 and some of its extensions, obtained via:
+Users will need the default installation of SDL2 and some of its extensions, obtained via:

 1. `sudo apt-get install libsdl2-dev`
 2. `sudo apt-get install libsdl2-image-dev`